superstreamlabs/memphis/README.md

 ## Ask a question about Memphis{dev} or related

-You can ask questions, and participate in discussions about Amplication-related topics in the Amplication Discord channel.
+You can ask questions, and participate in discussions about Memphis{dev}-related topics in the Memphis Discord channel.

 <a href="https://discord.gg/WZpysvAeTf"><img src="https://amplication.com/images/discord_banner_purple.svg" /></a>